firmstep-public/trainingdayone/README.md

 6. Create a resource and apply incremental changes until it functions
 7. Create a S3 bucket
 8. Check that the bucket exists
-9. Add outputs to terraform config for bucket name and bucket endpoint
+9. Add outputs to Terraform config for bucket name and bucket endpoint
-10. Add object index.html to bucket
+10. Add object `index.html` and `error.html` to bucket
 11. Try and access bucket
 12. Add web access to bucket
 14. Add external state storage to config, and init terraform to use s3 remote state